-Title of each class Trading Symbol(s) Name of each exchange on which registered 8% Cumulative Redeemable Preferred Stock CHSCP The Nasdaq Stock Market LLC Class B Cumulative Redeemable Preferred Stock, Series 1 CHSCO The Nasdaq Stock Market LLC Class B Reset Rate Cumulative Redeemable Preferred Stock, Series 2 CHSCN The Nasdaq Stock Market LLC Class B Reset Rate Cumulative Redeemable Preferred Stock, Series 3 CHSCM The Nasdaq Stock Market LLC Class B Cumulative Redeemable Preferred Stock, Series 4 CHSCL The Nasdaq Stock Market LLC
+Title of each class Trading Symbol(s) Name of each exchange on which registered 8% Cumulative Redeemable Preferred Stock CHSCP The Nasdaq Stock Market LLC Class B Cumulative Redeemable Preferred Stock, Series 1 CHSCO The Nasdaq Stock Market LLC Class B Reset Rate Cumulative Redeemable Preferred Stock, Series 2 CHSCN The Nasdaq Stock Market LLC Class B Reset Rate Cumulative Redeemable Preferred Stock, Series 3 CHSCM The Nasdaq Stock Market LLC Class B Cumulative Redeemable Preferred Stock, Series 4 CHSCL The Nasdaq Stock Market LLC securities registered pursuant to section 12(g) of the rect.
+Twice Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ☑ Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. $\mathbf{Yes} \ \square \ \mathbf{No} \ \square$ Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\square$ No $\square$

-Securities registered pursuant to section 12(g) of the Act: None
+Securities registered pursuant to section 12(g) of the Act.
+None